 Each graduate student will be assigned a Faculty Mentor for the first year in the program.
-During the second year, students typically begin the year with the same faculty mentor.
+During the second year, students typically begin the year with the same faculty mentor and do the following.

-M.A. students select the chair (and committee) for their exams by the end of the fourth week of Winter Quarter.
+M.A./Ph.D Track: Students select the chair (and committee) for their exams by the end of the fourth week of Winter Quarter.

-Ph.D. students select the chair (and members) of their Ph.D. committee by the end of the fourth week of Spring Quarter
+Ph.D.-only Track: Students select the chair (and members) of their Ph.D. committee by the end of the fourth week of Spring Quarter

-The faculty mentor works closely with the student, but does not provide a departmental signature on official forms and petitions.
+The faculty mentor works closely with the student but does not provide a departmental signature on official forms and petitions.
 In case of faculty member separation or short-term unavailability, a student may be assigned two graduate mentors to share/ alternate mentoring responsibilities.

 M.A. committee chairs as well as Ph.D. dissertation advisors are selected by the student, and the composition of these committees is selected in consultation with the committee chair.
-Committee chairs take over advising responsibilities from faculty mentors once they are selected by the student.
+Committee chairs and Ph.D. dissertation advisors take over advising responsibilities from faculty mentors once they are selected by the student.

-THE GRADUATE "PROGRAM" ADVISOR
+GRADUATE PROGRAM ADVISOR

-The Staff Graduate Program Advisor (GPA) is Catherine Cox.
+The Graduate Program Advisor (GPA) is Selinda Tuttle.

-The Staff Graduate Program Advisor provides administrative and clerical support for the graduate program (and sometimes a sympathetic ear).
+The Graduate Program Advisor provides administrative and clerical support for the graduate program (and sometimes a sympathetic ear).
 Assisting in the coordination of the admissions process, the GPA is often the student's initial contact in the department.
-The GPA assists the graduate director in monitoring students' progress toward their degrees, and provides information about departmental and Graduate Division policies and procedures.
-The faculty and students alike rely heavily on the GPA for information, but faculty members and ultimately each student her- or himself must be responsible for academic planning.
+The GPA assists the graduate director in monitoring students' progress toward their degrees and provides information about departmental and Graduate Division policies and procedures.
+The faculty and students alike rely heavily on the GPA for information, but faculty members and ultimately each student must be responsible for academic planning.